google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0 google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 Before I went to my friend's house, I prepared what I needed so the project was all ready to be assembled when I got there.
 This is what I did at home (I put the Stampin' Up! item numbers after each supply for you to make ordering easier, if you are thinking of making a similar decoration.
 Some items go on the Retired List pretty quickly so if you try to order them and can't, that will be why.
 Lots are standard items and alternative supplies will be available though):

-2. Removed the backing from a 12" x 2" piece of silver glimmer paper (item no 124005), and cut it into 1/2" strips
+2. Remove the backing from a 12" x 2" piece of silver glimmer paper (retired), and cut it into 1/2" strips

-3. Reserved another piece of 12" x 12" silver glimmer paper for cutting out some snowflake shapes, along with some Island Indigo (124390), Smokey Slate (131291) and Pool Party cardstock (124391), for the same reason
+3. Reserve another piece of 12" x 12" silver glimmer paper for cutting out some snowflake shapes, along with some Island Indigo (retired), Smokey Slate (131291) and Pool Party cardstock (124391), for the same reason

-4. Found three of my Frosted Finishes embellishments (retired) but you can use other pretty brads
+4. Found three of my Frosted Finishes embellishments (retired) but you can use other pretty brads or buttons

 5. Cut one sheet each of Island Indigo, Smokey Slate and Pool Party A4 cardstock into 1/2" strips and notch each end of each strip with a 'v'

-6. Made three rosettes with the Rosette Bigz XL Die (125594 retired) using two pieces of Island Indigo cut at 2 3/4 x 12", one using two pieces of Smokey Slate cut into 2 1/2" x 12" strips, and one made of two strips of Pool Party, cut into 2 1/2" x 12" strips.
+6. Made three rosettes with the Rosette Bigz XL Die (retired) using two pieces of Island Indigo cut at 2 3/4 x 12", one using two pieces of Smokey Slate cut into 2 1/2" x 12" strips, and one made of two strips of Pool Party, cut into 2 1/2" x 12" strips.

 8. Found my hot glue gun and spare hot glue sticks

-9. Found my silver embossing powder (109131) and Versamark ink pad (102283)
+9. Found my silver embossing powder (sold in a three pack with other colours) and Versamark ink pad (102283)

 I had all my curled papers in a plastic tub, ready for assembly, and packed up the rest of my supplies in the car before I headed out the door to my friend's house.
 This really sped up the process and made it happen, since I had an agreed deadline.
 Lol!
 Also, you can catch up on all the news and eat chocolate together when you arrange time to paper craft with a friend.
 Which we did of course.